 I'll post some more updates here later this month about that project, as well as the new sessions coming up.
 Thanks for keeping up with my music.

-Welcome to the website for my new band project, The Wild Again.
+Welcome to the new site.
 Special thanks to my mega-talented artist friend Lauren Crazybull for helping me set this up and lending some imagery (www.laurencrazybull.com).

-We are nearing completion of the record with Jason Mingo mixing from Halifax.
-Since moving West from the East Coast I've been recording a lot at home, working remotely with Jason.
+Since moving West from the East Coast I've been recording a lot at home, working remotely with Jason Mingo.
 We've been sending hundreds of files and notes back and forth.
 It's an interesting but tedious way to work, shipping parts and patches.
 Not long ago Kev Corbett shipped me a bass file from a hotel room in Ontario, and Jason Silverberg (www.lenningsland.com) sent me some backing vocals from his bedroom in Texas.

 Below is a preview track called Just You.
 I'm very grateful to my friend Meaghan Smith for lending her voice to many of the songs on the new project.
 Check it out.

 You can follow the Spotify link below and check out some of my back catalog.
 Homing & Beothuk Words have been added, as well as the Circadian Anthem EP which features my re-recording duet with Christina Martin on Comfortably Sweet, a song that was featured on CBC's Heartland (Season 4, Episode 1).
 Tired Light (2005), Wanderlust (2003), and a few dusty copies of In Theory (2001) may still be available on CD, but they are resting and aging gracefully next to the homemade wine in my Dad's basement in Newfoundland.